lukewarmCoder/Photos32/README.md

 ### Step 4: Enjoy the App!

 Once you've completed the above steps, the application should start and the interface should be displayed.
+If you have any issues running the application please reach out to us.